Klortiz/cse15l-lab-reports/lab4.md

 If you didn't have a fork, or you just deleted the old one, go to the [original repository ](https://github.com/ucsd-cse15l-w23/lab7) to fork it (details below).

 ## 2) Setup - Fork the repository.
-Once you clicked [that link](https://github.com/ucsd-cse15l-w23/lab7), click the `Fork` button in the upper right hand corner.
+Once you clicked [that link](https://github.com/ucsd-cse15l-w23/lab7) that goes to the original repository we want to work, click the `Fork` button in the upper right hand corner.

 ![image](https://user-images.githubusercontent.com/122419405/221386285-38ec0078-a659-4b80-96c4-ff574b7ca982.png)